shmiko/shmiko.github.io/_posts/2016-07-02-journey-into-javascript-algorithms-queues.md

 The two most common methods for basic stack operations are insert and remove.

-The push operation is exactly the same native function used for adding an element into a stack.
+The push operation is exactly the same native function used for adding an element into a queue.

 The native JS operations supported are
 Push is used to insert an element into the queue.